felangel/mocktail/packages/mocktail/README.md

 // Verify the interaction occurred. verify(() => cat.sound()).called(1);

-// When mocktail verifies a method call, said call is then excluded from further verifications. verifyNever(() => cat.sound());
+// When mocktail verifies an invocation, it is then excluded from further verifications. verifyNever(() => cat.sound());

 // Interact with the mock instance again. cat.sound();

-// The interaction count is now one again and not two. verify(() => cat.sound()).called(1);
+// The verification count is 1 since there was only 1 invocation since the last verification. verify(() => cat.sound()).called(1);
 ```